kelseyhightower/kubernetes-the-hard-way/README.md

 The target audience for this tutorial is someone planning to support a production Kubernetes cluster and wants to understand how everything fits together.
 After completing this tutorial I encourage you to automate away the manual steps presented in this guide.

+* This tutorial is for educational purposes only.
+There is much more configuration required for a production ready cluster.

 ## Cluster Details

 * Kubernetes 1.3.6